1964 New York World's Fair: Remaining structures

 The New York State Pavilion (left) and the Unisphere (right) remain in Flushing Meadows.

 Some of the structures from the 1964 World's Fair, including the fair's symbol the Unisphere, remain in Flushing Meadows–Corona Park.
 Near the Unisphere is the Column of Jerash from Jordan's pavilion, a stone bench marking the site of the Vatican pavilion, and a plaque on the site of the Garden of Meditation.
 The New York City Pavilion houses Queens Museum, and the New York Hall of Science is also preserved as a museum.
 The western side of the fairground site includes the Port Authority pavilion, which became the Terrace on the Park banquet hall; the Winston Churchill Tribute, which became an aviary for Queens Zoo; and the Flushing Meadows Carousel.
 The New York State Pavilion is largely unused as of 2024, but its former Theaterama is used by Queens Theatre in the Park.
 The World's Fair Marina along Flushing Bay still operates.
-Other buildings, including the Travel and Transportation Pavilion, the United States Pavilion, the Aquacade amphitheater, and the Singer Bowl remained for several years before their demolition.
+Other buildings, including the Transportation and Travel and Greyhound pavilions, stayed late into demolition; the Greyhound Pavilion survived until a few months after the park's reopening.
+The United States Pavilion, the Aquacade amphitheater, press building, and the Singer Bowl remained for several years before their demolition.

-Other structures were relocated after the fair closed; among these were the Austria, Christian Science, Denmark, Indonesia, Japan, Malaysia, Mormon, Parker Pen, Spain, Switzerland, Thailand, and Wisconsin pavilions. the Uniroyal Giant Tire and Golden Rondelle Theater.
+Other structures were relocated after the fair closed; among these were the Austria, Christian Science, Denmark, Indonesia, Japan, Malaysia, Mormon, Parker Pen, Spain, Switzerland, Thailand, and Wisconsin pavilions, in addition to the Uniroyal Giant Tire and Golden Rondelle Theater.
 In some cases, only parts of buildings were preserved due to the high cost of full preservation.
 The LIRR, Mormon, Socony Mobil, and West Berlin pavilions, as well as the monorail, Poupees des Paris, and the wax museum, were preserved within New York.
 Other objects, including parts of the Hollywood and Ireland pavilions, the Coca-Cola pavilion's carillon, the It's a Small World ride, Progressland carousel, and the Swiss Sky Ride, were sent further afield.
 Some pavilions, such as Clairol's "color carousel" and Sinclair Oil's dinosaur exhibits, became traveling exhibitions.